theforeman/foreman_bootdisk/README.md

     network --bootproto <%= @static ? "static" : "dhcp" %> --hostname <%= @host %> <%= "--ip=#{@host.ip} --netmask=#{@host.subnet.mask} --gateway=#{@host.subnet.gateway} --nameserver=#{@host.subnet.dns_primary},#{@host.subnet.dns_secondary}" if @static %>

+## USB images

+The ISO images generated are run through `isohybrid` which makes them bootable as disks too, suitable for copying to a USB device.

+Use `dd if=fqdn.iso of=/dev/sdb` or similar to copy the image to a USB disk.
+Ensure the device name is correct to avoid writing over the wrong disk.

 ## Per-host images

 Using the host and subnet data in Foreman, per-host images can be created with